SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 ### Querying

-The configuration settings that pertain to querying the Eureka registry for apps (used by the load balancers during service discovery) are shown in the table.
+The configuration settings that pertain to querying the Eureka registry for apps (used by the load balancers during service discovery) are shown in the following table.
 All of these settings must start with `Eureka:Client:`.

 | Key | Description | Default |